Rebuilding the R-390A Receivers

 There are several subsections to follow due to the numerous functions that this

-photo above: The gear box after a "flush clean" as described.
+photo above: The gear box after a "flush and brush" cleaning as described.
 This is the RF module from a 1956 Motorola contract receiver.
-Note the Motorola ID in the upper right corner of the front gear plate.

 photo above: One of the variable IF slug racks showing that one of the slugs has detached from the adjuster screw.
 To reattach it is necessary to heat the screw socket up with a soldering iron and when the solder is molten, reinsert the spring-shaft into the socket.
 When the solder sets-up, the slug will be firmly held in place.